 ii.
 Methods of State Oversight and Follow-Up.
-Describe: (a) the method(s) that the state uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices

-(e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.
+Describe: (a) the method(s) that the state uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.

-The DD Division maintains the statewide medication administration training program.
+The DD Section maintains the statewide medication administration training program.
 Licensed nurses train personnel utilizing the ND state curricula and practicum to certify individuals who have successfully completed training.

-Medication errors that meet reporting determination guidelines as noted in G-1 above must be investigated and reported to the DD Division and P & A. Practices or conditions that suggest systemic issues with a providers medication administration practices must be addressed with a plan of remediation approved by the DD Division and P&A. Reported medication errors are included in a statewide abuse, neglect, and exploitation (A,N,& E) database to allow determination of trends.
+Medication errors that meet reporting determination guidelines as noted in G-1 above must be reported to the DD Section, DD Program Management, and P & A. These may be investigated and follow up completed per DD Section Policy.
+Practices or conditions that suggest systemic issues with a providers medication administration practices must be addressed by the provider with a plan of remediation.
+The plan of remediation is reviewed by DD Program Management to ensure all steps have been remediated.
+Reported medication errors are included in a statewide abuse, neglect, and exploitation (A,N,& E) web-based management system to allow determination of trends.